 Career History & How Steve Started In the Cannabis Industry

 Steve Gormley: [00:02:17] I spent the bulk of my career working in private equity.
 I worked in a small family office, that was Pacific Rim based.
-I went to graduate school in Asia.
-I speak Chinese and my focus was largely the Chinese market.
+I then went to graduate school in Asia.
+My focus was largely the Chinese market.

 And then in 2012, I was offered a position as chief business development officer for a small publicly traded U.S.-based data company.
 It was a company that was looking to penetrate Chinese markets, and this company was traded on the OTC.
 At some point, the board decided in 2012 that they wanted to capitalize and exploit the growing opportunity in cannabis.
 And so the company pivoted and I opened up the market in California because I lived in California for almost a decade.
 I had a number of good contacts and from there, the rest is history.

-I bought, owned and operated a hydroponics retail gardening supply enterprise through that public company venture.
-I built a network of cultivators and manufacturers, legal experts, including the judge that came down off the bench to write the law that governed marijuana businesses in Los Angeles right up until 2016 before Measure M was passed.
+After, I bought, owned and operated a hydroponics retail gardening supply enterprise through that public company venture.
+We built a network of cultivators and manufacturers and legal experts, including the judge that came down off the bench to write the law that governed marijuana businesses in Los Angeles right up until 2016 before Measure M was passed.

 Steve Gormley: [00:04:19] And I think for people getting in the market now, it would be like getting into the alcohol markets three to five years before alcohol prohibition was repealed and people, like Joe Kennedy, JFK’s father, who were the beneficiaries of that shift in the regulatory market, that intersection between a new burgeoning business and regulatory change, and there’s always tremendous economic opportunity.